hexgolems/schem/README.md

 implementation that can be used to increment 1/2/4/8 byte integers, there is no proper way to modify memory in meaningful ways (TODO issue) [GIF]

-Register view:
+Register view
 --------------
 Registers can contain sub-registers which will be displayed in a tree like structure.
 [GIF] Special registers will currently only be displayed without proper formatting and with no ability to edit them (TODO issue).

-Stack view:
+Stack view
 -----------
 The stack view is currently rather simple and will only display the WORDS above the stack pointer.
 In upcoming releases more information will be added to this such as displaying the stack frames and function arguments in the stack view (TODO issue)

-Code view:
+Code view
 ----------
 The code view contains a syntax-highlighted disassembly of the code.
 Hovering opcodes will display a short description of the instruction.
 Using the same mechanism as